-Interior Design - Mission and Goals
+Interior Architecture and Design - Mission and Goals

 The program guides students toward becoming dedicated interior designers [with]...strong communication [skills], active [as] team players, creative problem solvers, and...prepared to make a positive impact in the practice of interior design through multidimensional practice opportunities in interior design.
 The program engages in its mission through research-based problem solving providing a solid transition from education to practice in a global community.